Soil Themes > Soil Erosion

 In a period of rapid changes in both climate and land use, due to global change, revised agricultural policies and changing international market forces, it is vitally important to be able to assess the state of soil erosion at a European level, using an objective methodology.
 This methodology must also allow the assessment of erosion to be repeated as conditions change, or to explore the broad scale implications of prospective global or European-wide changes in land utilisation.
 The results of applying such a methodology can provide estimates of the overall costs attributable to erosion under present and changed conditions, and objectively identify areas where more detailed study is needed and possible remedial action.

 4 Different Modelling approaches (PESERA, MESALES, G2, USLE) are presented in this section.
-Moreover, data for the K-Factor (Soil Erodibility) and R-factor (Rainfall erosivity) in European level are available.
+Moreover, data for the K-Factor (Soil Erodibility), R-factor (Rainfall erosivity), LS-factor (Slope Length and Steepness), P-factor (Support practices) in European level are available.
 At the end, the assessment of soil erosion in the Alps is presented as well: